 Don’t press too hard.
 The cover might need a gentle tap to release.
 It is hinged at the rear.
 It will pull clear forwards.
 The regulator and fan will be exposed as well as debris, such as leaves and dead insects.
 Brush around everywhere you can.

 The regulator is the silver item with the connectors to the right in the image.
 It is held by two torx screws.
-Remove these and it will drop away but be held by the wires.
+Remove these and it will drop away but remain held by the wires.
 I removed the fan as well, held by four torx screws (there’s one hidden at the back – hence the mirror I suggested) in order to get all the debris out.
 I’m told that the rear screw can be accessed with the regulator in place.
 I didn’t bother to try.

 The final screw is by the bend in the red wire in the picture.